ReQurv/audioguide/README.md

 # audioguide
-Demo for the creation od audio guide in multiple language
+Demo for the creation of audio guide in multiple language